Riverkin: Co-creating new forms of river management and care

 Nicolas Salazar Sutil, Writer, researcher, community builder, climate activist and founder of Guardians Worldwide.

-Friday 2 May, ‘Floating Seminar’ with representatives from NAG, Yorkshire Water, Environment Agency, Kinship Carers, sound recordist, academics and photographer, all rowing together on the River Nidd.
-The idea will be to discuss insight and the ‘feel’ of the river.
-Workshop afterwards with participants to capture ideas.
-This event is fully booked.
+Friday 2 May, ‘Floating Seminar’ with representatives from NAG, Yorkshire Water, Environment Agency, Kinship Carers, sound recordist, academics, photographer, and a videographer, all rowing together on the River Nidd.
+The idea was to discuss while physically connected to the river, with a workshop afterwards with participants to capture ideas.

 Project team